Homemade Waffles Recipe

 Instructions

-• Preheat your waffle maker.
-Grease it if necessary.
+• Preheat your waffle maker and spray it with oil if necessary.
 Whisk the flour in a large mixing bowl with the baking powder.
-Add your milk to the flour, then the egg whites.

-Whisked waffle batter in a blue mixing bowl.
+Whisked flour and milk in a mixing bowl.

-• Using a ladle, pour your batter into your waffle maker, and cook until golden brown.
+• Using a ladle, pour the mixture into your waffle maker, and cook until golden brown.

-• Top these waffles with nuts, fruit, honey, maple syrup or anything your diet allows.
-They’re yummy and really filling.
+• Top these waffles with nuts, fruit, honey, maple syrup, whipped cream, or anything your eating plan allows.
+They're yummy and really filling.

 Notes